treasure-data/treasure-boxes/machine-learning/ctr-prediction/docs/more.md

 `predict_fm.dig` is actually different from `predict_logress.dig` in terms of algorithm, but basic structure of the workflows is same.

+Note that, for efficient computation, features can be passed to hash functions in practice.
+This strategy is called **feature hashing**.
+You can learn more about the technique from [HERE](http://hivemall.incubator.apache.org/userguide/ft_engineering/hashing.html), and try it by modifying [preprocess_train.sql](../queries/preprocess_train.sql) and [preprocess_test.sql](../queries/preprocess_test.sql).

 ### Configurable parameters